GMarde/extract-pdf-info/README.md

 # Extract PDF Information using ChatGPT API (OpenAI GPT-4o)

-This project demonstrates how to use OpenAI's ChatGPT API (with `gpt-4o`) to extract structured information from a PDF file — specifically a Brazilian employee form.
+This project demonstrates how to use OpenAI's ChatGPT API (with `gpt-4o`) to extract structured information from a PDF file, specifically a Brazilian employee form.

 ### Extracted Fields
 - Full Name